Guida Maria: Theatre

 Over her career, Maria appeared in more than 40 plays.
 From 1978-98, she was a member of the cast of the National Theater Dona Maria II.
 In 1980, at the age of 30, she was awarded a scholarship to study theatre at the American Academy of Dramatic Arts in New York, and took a 2-year leave of absence from her position.

 On leaving the National Theater in 1998, Maria found herself without regular work and decided to invest in plays herself.
 Maria purchased the rights to a play by Eve Ensler, The Vagina Monologues and had it translated into Portuguese.
 She secured a director, Celso Cleto, a venue, the Estoril Casino, and debuted in the play in October 2000.
 It ran for a number of months and attracted thousands in audiences.
-She also starred in the play in two further seasons – at Villaret Theater in 2002, and at the Casino de Lisboa in 2009.
+She also starred in the play in two further seasons – at the Teatro Villaret in 2002, and at the Casino de Lisboa in 2009.

 In 2001, she co-starred in a play Andy and Melissa, which was later cancelled due to poor attendances.
 In 2004, she played the lead in Zelda, based on the life of Zelda Fitzgerald, a play which she had also purchased the rights to herself.
 In 2015 she appeared in the play Sex?
 Yes, but with orgasm, which centred on the limitations of sexuality, followed by the play The Malicious Tobacco.